tinfante/algorithms-and-data-structures/Data-Structures/Queue/README.md

 ## Python

-Very basic implementation, queue is dynamically sized like the underlying Python ´´´list´´´.
-Naturally, it would be better to use ´´´collections.dequeue´´´ which is optimized for stack and queue operations.
+Very basic implementation, queue is dynamically sized like the underlying Python `list`.
+Naturally, it would be better to use `collections.dequeue` which is optimized for stack and queue operations.

 ##### References